Robust and Accurate Authorship Attribution via Program Normalization: Proofs and Explanation for Theoretical Results

 \subsection{Computation Efficiency of Normalizer for Reversible Relation}

-We show in Proposition~\ref{lem:complexity} that normalizing over reversible relation is at most as hard as finding the strongest adversarial example, which is required for optimal adversarial training. \begin{proposition} Let $\bfz^* = \arg\max_{\bfz:\bfx\to_{\calR^{'*}}\bfz} \ell(f,\bfz,y)$, i.e. the most powerful adversarial example of $\bfx$ for model $f$, then the normalizer $\calN(\bfx)=\bfz^*$ satisfies the robustness condition in Proposition~\ref{thm:robustcondition}.~\footnote{A mild assumption is that the argmax solver has a consistent tie-breaker in case multiple optima exist.} \end{proposition}
+We show in Proposition~\ref{lem:complexity} that normalizing over reversible relation is at most as hard as finding the strongest adversarial example, which is required for optimal adversarial training. \begin{proposition} Let $(\bfx, y)$ denote a sample point where $\bfx$ is the input vector and $y$ is the ground truth label.
+Let $\calR'$ denote a reversible relation, and $\calT(\bfx) = \{\bfz|\bfx\to^*_{\calR'}\bfz\}$ denote the feasible set of adversarial examples.
+Let $\bfz^* = \arg\max_{\bfz\in\calT(\bfx)} \ell(f,\bfz,y)$, i.e. the most powerful adversarial example of $\bfx$ for model $f$, then the normalizer $\calN(\bfx)=\bfz^*$ satisfies the robustness condition in Proposition~\ref{thm:robustcondition}.~\footnote{A mild assumption is that the argmax solver has a consistent tie-breaker in case multiple optima exist.} \end{proposition}

 Let $C_i$ be any connected component in $G_{\calR'}$.
 Since $\calR'$ is reversible, $C_i$ shall be strongly connected.
 The strongest adversarial example to an input $\bfx\in C_i$ shall be the same for all nodes in $C_i$.
 Meanwhile, the strongest adversarial example is deterministic given a consistent tie-breaker between adversarial choices with the same test loss.
 Therefore, $\calN(\bfx) = \bfz^*$ satisfies the robustness condition.